Morning, Thursday, 23rd April 2020

 - The transition to a sustainable energy mix in Scotland;

-- Creating a just transition: promoting efficient, sustainable and inclusive economic approaches; and
+- Creating a just transition: promoting efficient, sustainable and inclusive economic approaches;

 - Meeting net zero in key sectors: emission-efficient agriculture, construction and transport industries.